Avilocap/ODB/readme.md

 | Bean Validation / Hibernate Validator: simplify Maven dependencies and backward compatibility |[HV-790](https://hibernate.atlassian.net/browse/HV-790) and [HV-792](https://hibernate.atlassian.net/browse/HV-792) |
 | Spring Data: provide more flexibility when working with JPQL queries | [DATAJPA-292](https://jira.springsource.org/browse/DATAJPA-292) |

-# Contributing

-The [issue tracker](https://github.com/spring-projects/spring-oculusdb/issues) is the preferred channel for bug reports, features requests and submitting pull requests.

-For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
-Read more and download plugins at <https://editorconfig.org>.
-If you have not previously done so, please fill out and submit the [Contributor License Agreement](https://cla.pivotal.io/sign/spring).

 # License